 - It’s low-cost.
 Typical brokerage accounts can run up to 2.00%, with sales charges of 5% or more possible.
 Some institutional accounts (large business, foundation, endowment, pension-type account) pay 0.50% to 1.00%.
 At Betterment, the fees range from 0.35% on smaller balances to 0.15% on balances above $100,000!
 Those are extraordinarily inexpensive fees for a professionally-managed account.

 - Arguably the best portfolio.
 Betterment completely eliminates the need to try to pick stocks or funds.
-With a Simply Invest account, there are only two choices: more risk or less risk?
+With a Betterment account, there are only two choices: more risk or less risk?
 That’s it.
 Betterment takes care of building a well-diversified portfolio of passive (indexed) stock and bond ETFs.

 - Multiple goals: Customers can create multiple “goals”, or buckets of money.
 Possible goals may be retirement, wedding, home down payment, new car, etc. Each goal can have a different allocation between stocks and bonds, as different goals have different time horizons.
 Progress toward each goal is also tracked.